biomchen/redistricting-sentiment/README.md

-## Sentiments among local communities - A case study of Linganore-Oakdale-Urbana (LOU) Area
+## Sentiments among local communities - A case study of LOU Area

 **Meng Chen**
 Centre for Research and Education on Biological Evolution and Environment